FAQ for the Online MS in Maharishi AyurVeda and Integrative Medicine

 Courses are asynchronous and are delivered through an online learning platform (Sakai).
 Each course includes videotaped lectures, assignments, quizzes, discussion forums, webinars, and other online activities and learning tools.
 Assignments are submitted online through the Learning Management System Platform; Sakai and feedback is provided by the instructor.
 Students must participate and submit the required assignments weekly in order to receive credit.

-This is a three-year, online program, with three 5-day, in-residence clinical courses.
+This is a three-year, online program.
 Courses are taught at about one-third the pace of a full-time program so that students can continue their careers while learning.

 As part of this program, students are required to complete 2 weeks of clinical training per year, for a total of 6 weeks.

 For US students, this will be done on the MUM campus during available time slots (which include four weeks in June).

 International students can complete this requirement by giving consultations under the supervision of a Maharishi AyurVeda trained physician, where 10 consultations are equivalent to one week on campus.
 Countries with Maharishi AyurVeda trained physicians include England, Germany, Holland, and Australia.